cardano-foundation/CIPs/CIP-1694/README.md

 7. Info

 > **Note** Enactment for _Info_ actions is a null action, since they do not have any effect on the protocol.

+PV maybe Info needs a more descriptive name?

 ##### Order of enactment